 We’ve had several of our children’s parties at home, complete with games, old school decorations and homemade cupcakes.
 One year, I printed out a picture of Darth Vader and a cut out a bunch of paper light sabers and had the kids play “Pin the Light Saber on Darth Vader.”
 We’ve also done the clothes pin drop competition and limbo, which were both met with excitement and the anticipation of victory by all.
 And my kids don’t even ask for store-bought cakes because they love being able to brag that they made the cupcakes themselves!

 No need to fork over hundreds of dollars to cater your child’s party.
 Grab some pizza crust mix, organic pizza sauce, and low fat mozzarella to make plenty of delicious pizza for all.
-Prepare a fresh salad, fill a huge bowl with veggie chips, put out an array of juice boxes and you’re good to go.
+Prepare a fresh salad, fill a huge bowl with veggie sticks, put out an array of juice boxes and you’re good to go.

 Instead of expensive gift bags crammed with high-end candies and toys, grab a pre-made “Happy Birthday” rubber stamp and have your child help you make their own stamped goodie bags on 100% recycled paper bags.
 Fill them with organic lolly pops, granola bars, and kid-friendly lip balm.